-SPR 19: History's Civilization / Core Courses
+History's Civilization Courses

-HIST 13002 History of European Civilization 2 European Civilization is a two-quarter sequence designed to use close readings of primary sources to enrich our understanding of Europeans of the past.
+HIST 13001 History of European Civilization I European Civilization is a two-quarter sequence designed to use close readings of primary sources to enrich our understanding of Europeans of the past.
 As we examine the variety of their experiences, we will often call into question what we mean in the first place by “Europe” and “civilization.”
 Rather than providing a narrative of high politics, the sequence will emphasize the contested geographic, religious, social, and racial boundaries that have defined and redefined Europe and its people over the centuries.
 We will read and discuss sources covering the period from the early Middle Ages to the present, from a variety of genres: saga, biography, personal letters, property records, political treatises, memoirs, and government documents, to name only a few.
 Individual instructors may choose different sources and highlight different aspects of European civilization, but some of the most important readings will be the same in all sections.
 The two-quarter sequence may also be supplemented by a third quarter, in which students will have the opportunity to explore in greater depth a particular topic in the history of European civilization.

-HIST 13300 History of Western Civilization 3 (K. Weintraub) Available as a three-quarter sequence (Autumn-Winter-Spring) or as a two-quarter sequence (Autumn-Winter or Winter-Spring).
+HIST 13100 Western Civilization I (K. Weintraub) Available as a three-quarter sequence (Autumn-Winter-Spring) or as a two-quarter sequence (Autumn-Winter or Winter-Spring).
 This sequence meets the general education requirement in civilization studies.
 The purpose of this sequence is threefold: (1) to introduce students to the principles of historical thought, (2) to acquaint them with some of the more important epochs in the development of Western civilization since the sixth century BC, and (3) to assist them in discovering connections between the various epochs.
 The purpose of the course is not to present a general survey of Western history.
 Instruction consists of intensive investigation of a selection of original documents bearing on a number of separate topics, usually two or three a quarter, occasionally supplemented by the work of a modern historian.
 The treatment of the selected topics varies from section to section.
 This sequence is currently offered twice a year.
 The amount of material covered is the same whether the student enrolls in the Autumn-Winter-Spring sequence or the Summer sequence.